Kansas women cruise to win in conference opener vs Oklahoma State

-STILLWATER, Okla. — The Kansas women’s basketball was able to secure a road victory in their conference opener against Oklahoma State.
+STILLWATER, Okla. — The Kansas women’s basketball team secured a road victory in their conference opener against Oklahoma State.

-They would jump on the Cowgirls early, building a 29-18 lead in the second quarter, but Oklahoma State would respond as they went into the half trailing only by four.
+They jumped on the Cowgirls early and built a 29-18 lead in the second quarter.
+Oklahoma State responded as they went into the half trailing only by four.

-Kansas would break the game open in the 4th quarter, catapulted by a 12-0 run that gave them a 72-55 lead.
-They would not look back from there.
+Kansas broke the game open in the 4th quarter, catapulted by a 12-0 run that gave them a 72-55 lead.

-It was a big day for Taiyanna Jackson, who finished with 17 points and 19 rebounds, reaching her third straight double-double.
+It was a big day for senior center Taiyanna Jackson, who finished with 17 points and 19 rebounds, reaching her third straight double-double.

 Holly Kersgieter led Kansas in scoring with 23 points and Wyvette Mayberry also hit double figures with 12 points to go along with five assists.